• Skip to primary navigation

 • Marinate the eggs:

 After the cooling process, crack and peel the eggs.
 Rinse with water if needed to remove any stray egg shells.
-Place the peeled eggs into the prepared marinade and allow the eggs to soak for at last 8 hours, best overnight.
+Place the peeled eggs into the prepared marinade and allow the eggs to soak for at last 8 hours in the fridge, best overnight.

 *If the eggs are not totally submerged in the marinate, be sure to rotate the eggs occasionally.*